Statements of gambling licensing policy

 Under the Gambling Act 2005 Adur District Council and Worthing Borough Councils are local licensing authorities with a number of duties assigned to them.

 The Act created a unified national regulator for gambling, the Gambling Commission.
-The commission grants operating licences, and personal licences, for commercial gambling operators, (including internet gambling) and personnel working within the industry.
+Under the legislation the Gambling Commission is the lead agency responsible for the administration and enforcement of the act.
+Its responsibilities include all remote online gambling, the licensing of operators & issuing of personal licences for commercial gambling operators, (including internet gambling) and personnel working within the industry.

 The Gambling Act contains three licensing objectives which underpin the functions that the commission and the licensing authorities perform:

-Adur and Worthing statements of gambling policy & principles:
+Adur and Worthing statements of gambling policy and principles:

 Adur and Worthing Community Profile: